 Brandi

-Julie Peebles (B.A., B.F.A., UNCG) is a second-year graduate student.
+Julie Peebles (B.A., B.F.A., UNCG) is a third-year graduate student.
 Her research interests focus on children’s development of adaptive body image, with particular interest in the convergence of middle childhood and aesthetic sports.
 She is specifically interested in how dance training might promote body appreciation and functionality appreciation, and how positive and negative body image constructs may coexist or conflict within the dance context.
 Additional research interests of hers include self-concept, athletic identification, and social and environmental influences such as instructors, peers, and intensity of training.
 Outside of her scholarship, Julie continues performing with local contemporary and ballet choreographers in the Greensboro area.

 Maddy

-Madalyn Prince (B.A., Boston College, M.A., John Jay College of Criminal Justice) is the lab manager and a third-year graduate student in the lab.
-Madalyn's primary research interest includes children’s perceptions of different body types, with a specific focus on muscularity.
+Madalyn Prince (B.A., Boston College, M.A., John Jay College of Criminal Justice) is the lab manager and a fourth-year graduate student in the lab.
+Madalyn's primary research interest includes children’s perceptions of different body types, with a focus on muscularity.
 She is particularly interested in how these judgments develop in the context of gender; specifically how children learn and endorse gendered body ideals.
 In her free time, Madalyn likes to run, hike, read, and spend time with friends.

 Taylor

-Researcher Assistants
+Research Assistants

-Abigail C.
+Cam C.

-Isabella E.
+Ruth E.